CHEM 101

 The figure at left illustrates this idea, with the molecular orbital (MO) representing a spatial probability distribution surrounding the two bonded nuclei for an occupying electron.
 From electrostatic considerations, a molecular orbital for which the electronic probability density is concentrated in the region between the nuclei should contribute to lowering the energy of the molecule compared to the separated atoms.
 Just this kind of concentration of electron density between the bonded nuclei occurs when two hydrogen atoms with single electrons in their 1s orbitals approach close enough so that there is substantial in-phase overlap between high probability regions of the 1s orbitals.

-At right are two different representations of the formation of the diatomic H2 molecule from two hydrogen atoms.
-The upper molecular orbital energy level diagram shows the electron configuration for H2 on the left and two separate hydrogen atoms on the right.
+In the figure at right are two different representations of the formation of the diatomic H2 molecule from two hydrogen atoms.
+The upper orbital energy level diagram shows the electron configuration for H2 on the left and two separate hydrogen atoms on the right.
 The diagram depicts the molecular orbital theory concept that the two atomic orbitals combine to give rise to two molecular orbitals, σ and σ*, when the atoms approach one another so that the atomic orbitals effectively overlap.
 The σ orbital is a bonding orbital, and the energy of the H2 molecule is lowered compared to two unbonded hydrogen atoms since the energy level of σ is less that that of 1s.
 The σ orbital is formed by in-phase addition of the 1s atomic orbitals (recall that orbitals are wave functions), while σ* is an antibonding orbital formed by out-of-phase combination.
 It is antibonding because in its electron probability distribution the electron probability density is reduced in the region between the nuclei - in fact, there is a nodal plane perpendicular to and bisecting the bond axis.
 But since both electrons from the H atoms can be accomodated in the σ bonding orbital, the σ* orbital is not occupied in the ground state of the H2 molecule.
 In other words, MO theory predicts that H2 is a stable molecule.
 It also predicts that the diatomic helium (He2) molecule is not stable, since the four electrons from two He atoms would have to occupy both the σ and the σ* orbitals so that He2 has no energetic favorability relative to the separated atoms.

 In the lower part of the figure the graph depicts the energy of interaction between two initially separate H atoms as the distance between nuclei r decreases from right to left.
 As r decrease, the energy drops as the atomic orbitals begin to coalesce to form molecular orbitals.
 The images above the graph represent these orbitals above the corresponding regions of the graph.
 Eventually a minimum energy is reached, thereafter further reduction in r causes energy to increase dramaically, principally due to electrostatic repulsion between the nuclei.
 Again, the figure illustrates the lower energy attainable by the formation of the H2 molecule.